Joint SPX-VIX calibration with Gaussian polynomial volatility models: deep pricing with quantization hints: Gaussian polynomial volatility models

-Thus the computation of $\mathbb{E}\left[X_t^p (Z_t^u)^q\right]$ essentially comes down to computing the following quantities:
+Thus the computation of $\mathbb{E}\left[X_t^p (Z_t^u)^q\right]$ essentially comes down to computing the following quantities

-Note that all the quantities above are non-negative, so that $\mathbb{E}\left[X_t^p (Z_t^u)^q\right]$ is non-negative.
+Note that all the quantities above are non-negative so that $\mathbb{E}\left[X_t^p (Z_t^u)^q\right]$ is non-negative.
 Therefore a sufficient (and simple) condition for the sign of the ATM skew to be the same as $\rho$ is by setting $\alpha_k \geq 0$, for all $k \leq M$.

-\section{Joint SPX--VIX calibration: the empirical study}
+\section{Joint SPX \& VIX calibration: the empirical study}

-We carried out joint calibration on SPX and VIX implied volatilities, together with VIX futures using all four kernels in Table~\ref{tablekernels} for every $\mbox{2}^{nd}$ day between August 2011 to September 2022.
-That is a total of 1,422 days of SPX and VIX joint implied volatility surfaces.
+We carried out joint calibration on SPX \& VIX implied volatilities, together with VIX Futures using all four kernels in Table~\ref{tablekernels} for every $\mbox{2}^{nd}$ day between August 2011 to September 2022.
+That is a total of 1,422 days of SPX \& VIX joint implied volatility surfaces.
 The VIX is calibrated up to maturity $T=\mbox{2 months}$, and the SPX is calibrated up to maturity $T+\Delta$, i.e.~3 months.
 Market data was purchased from the CBOE website \url{https://datashop.cboe.com/}.

-The objective of joint calibration is to minimize the error between SPX-VIX implied volatility, together with the VIX futures prices outputted from the model and those observed on the market.
-This amount to solving the following optimisation problem involving sum of root mean squared error (RMSE):
+The objective of joint calibration is to minimize the error between SPX \& VIX implied volatility, together with the VIX Futures prices output from the model and those observed on the market.
+This amounts to solving the following optimization problem involving the sum of root mean squared error (RMSE)